 Three-years LLB v/s Five years LLB course in India

-Law aspirants can pursue a five-year integrated course or three-year law programme at the graduation level.
-Know the major differences between a 5 year LLB course and 3 year LLB course in India.
+Law aspirants can pursue a five-year integrated course or a three-year law programme at the graduation level.
+Know the major differences between a 5-year LLB course and a 3-year LLB course in India.

-One question that repeatedly stumps law aspirants is whether to choose a five-year integrated BA LLB or BBA LLB/ BCom LLB or opt for a three-year LLB course.
-This article aims at clearing the confusion of students and putting forth an unambiguous answer, which will help students decide the correct course.
+Anyone can become a judge provided the person has a legal background.
+It is important to know if a five-year integrated BA LLB or BBA LLB/ BCom LLB or a three-year LLB course will lead to the dream of becoming a judge.
+This article aims to clear the doubt of students and put forth an unambiguous answer, which will help students decide the correct course.

 In India, currently, there are two ways to pursue an undergraduate degree in Law: